Welcome to my author site. I study gender and women’s history, with a focus on the early twentieth century.

 Kimberly Jensen, Professor of History and Gender Studies, Western Oregon University

-I’m happy to announce the June 2024 publication date for Oregon’s Others: Gender, Civil Liberties, and the Surveillance State in the Early Twentieth Century by the University of Washington Press.
+Oregon’s Others: Gender, Civil Liberties, and the Surveillance State in the Early Twentieth Century is now available from the University of Washington Press.

 Oregon’s Doctor to the World: Esther Pohl Lovejoy and a Life in Activism (University of Washington Press, 2012) Cover of Oregon's Doctor to the World